g0aty/SickoMenu/README.md

 ## ⚠️ Disclaimer
 This project is intended for Educational Use only.
 I do not condone this software being used to gain an advantage against other people.
 This project is aimed to make Innersloth's anticheat better.
 Use at your own risk.
 If you get banned from playing entirely or from a lobby, I (g0aty) am not responsible.

+This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

 ## ⚙️ Features
 A huge collection of various utilities and cheats such as
 - Generate a brand new guest account every time the game is launched
-- Allow other players to no-clip
+- Allow other players to no-clip while hosting
-- Ban other players without hosting
 - Fake Roles
 - NoClip
 - Move in Vents
 - Zoom Out
 - Confuser
 - See Ghosts and Chat
-- Kill players even if you're not an impostor
 - Better AUM Chat (Type in regular chat: "/aum [insert message here]")
 - And much more!
 Check out the full list of features [here](https://github.com/g0aty/SickoMenu/blob/main/FEATURES.md)!